leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/logging-monitoring-in-gc.md

 the recommended approach for production deployments is to create a dedicated project to host monitoring conﬁguration data and use its metrics scope to set up monitoring for the projects that have actual resources in them.

+### Data model and Dashboards
+In general terms, monitoring data is recorded in time series.
+Each individual time series includes four pieces of information relevant to this discussion:

+Cloud Monitoring Data model:
+- metric: consists of metric label and metric type that describes the metric
+- resource: consists of resource-label and the resource information from which the metrics are collected
+- metricKind and valueType: tells you how to interpret the values
+- points: are an array of timestamped values that tells you what the values of the metrics are

+In general terms, monitoring data is recorded in time series.
+Each individual time series includes four pieces of information relevant to this discussion:
+- The metric field describes the metric itself and records two aspects:
+    - The metric-label that represents one combination of label values.
+    - The metric type specifies the available labels and describes what is represented by the data points.
+- The resource field records:
+    - The resource-label represents one combination of label values.
+    - The specific monitored resource from which the data was collected.
+- The metricKind and valueType fields tell you how to interpret the values.
+The value type is the data type for the measurements.
+Each time series records the value type (type ValueType) for its data points.
+    - For measurements consisting of a single value at a time, the value type tells you how the data is stored:
+        - BOOL, a boolean
+        - INT64, a 64-bit integer
+        - DOUBLE, a double-precision float
+        - STRING, a string
+    - For distribution measurements, the value isn't a single value but a
+    - group of values.
+The value type for distribution measurements is DISTRIBUTION.
+- Each time series includes the metric kind (type MetricKind) for its data points.
+The kind of metric data tells you how to interpret the values relative to each other.
+Cloud Monitoring metrics are one of three kinds:
+    - A gauge metric, in which the value measures a specific instant in time.
+For example, metrics measuring CPU utilization are gauge metrics;
+each point records the CPU utilization at the time of measurement.
+    - A delta metric, in which the value measures the change in a time interval.
+For example, metrics measuring request counts are delta metrics; each value records how many requests were received after the start time, up to and including the end time.
+    - A cumulative metric, in which the value constantly increases over time.
+For example, a metric for “sent bytes” might be cumulative; each value records the total number of bytes sent by a service at that time.
+- The points field is an array of timestamped values.
+The metric type tells you what the values represent.
+The sample time series has an array with a single data point; in most time series, the array has many more values.

+Dashboards are a way for you to view and analyze metric data that is important to you.
+They give you graphical representations on the main signal data in such a way as to help you make key decisions about your Google Cloud-based resources.

+You can also use the Dashboard Builder to visualize application metrics that you are interested in.
+You can select the chart type and filter the metrics based on your requirements.

+**Metrics Explorer** lets you build charts for any metric collected by your project.
+With it, you can:
+- Save charts you create to a custom dashboard.
+- Share charts by their URL.
+- View the configuration for charts as JSON.

+Most importantly, you can use Metrics Explorer as a tool to explore data that you don't need to display long term on a custom dashboard.

+You define a chart by specifying both what data should display and how the chart should display it:
+1. **Metric**
+1. **Filter**: To reduce the amount of data returned for a metric
+1. **Group by**: reduce the amount of data returned for a metric by combining different time series.
+Grouping is done by label values.
+1. **Alignment**: creates a new time series in which the raw data has been regularized in time so it can be combined with other aligned time series.
+Alignment produces time series with regularly spaced data.

+Alignment is a prerequisite to aggregation across time series, and monitoring does it automatically, by using default values.
+You can override these defaults by using the alignment options, which are the Alignment function and the Min alignment period.

+- The min alignment period determines the length of time for subdividing the time series.
+For example, you can break a time series into one-minute chunks or one-hour chunks.
+The default alignment period, which is also the minimum, is one minute.
+- The alignment function determines how to summarize the data in each alignment period.
+The functions include the sum, the mean, and so forth.

+A chart's widget type and its analysis mode setting determine how the chart displays data.
+There are three analysis modes:
+- Standard mode displays each time series with a unique color.
+- Stats mode displays common statistical measures for the data in a  chart.
+- X-Ray mode displays each time series with a translucent gray color.
+Each line is faint, and where lines overlap or cross, the points appear brighter.
+Therefore, this mode is most useful on charts with many lines.
+Overlapping lines create bands of brightness, which indicate the normal behavior within a metrics group.

+**Threshold line**: The Threshold option creates a horizontal line from a point on the Y-axis.
+The line provides a visual reference for the chosen threshold value.
+You can add a threshold that refers to a value on the left Y-axis or the right Y-axis.

+Compare to past: When you use Compare to Past mode on a chart, the legend is modiﬁed to include a second “values” column.
+The current Value column becomes Today, and the past values column is named appropriately—for example, Last Week.

 #### Create a metrics scope and link the two worker projects into it.
 There are a number of ways you might want to configure the relationship between the host project doing the monitoring, and the project or projects being monitored.